Your Cart

 It is a technique where you do a hammer-on and pull-off with both hands at a rapid pace.
 You start slow and eventually increase your speed.
 It is when you get your speed increased that the technique starts to come to life.

-This is an example of just finger-tapping on one string.
-The B string.
-One finger (picking hand) taps on the 12 and the other finger (fretboard hand) taps on the other notes.
+If you are finger-tapping on one string, like the B string, one finger (picking hand) taps on the 12th and the other finger (fretboard hand) taps on the other notes.

 Here’s how to execute finger tapping: